Cherreads

 Rof just shrugged.
 "I need the money.
 That's all."

-Tank grinned.
+Tank smirked.
 "Fresh meat."

 The bell rang.

 Rof tasted blood.
-His legs felt heavy.
+His legs felt like lead.

 He remembered his father's cough.

-Tank threw a big right hook.
+Tank threw a powerful right hook.

 Time didn't slow down.
 It shattered.